kuoshih/hypharos_minibot/readme.md

 $ catkin_make

-Download this this code to pi\catkin_ws\src. unzip hypharos_minibot.zip to replace the original code.
+Download this this code to pi\catkin_ws\src.
+Unzip hypharos_minibot.zip to replace the original code.

 Run the code
 $roslaunch hypharos_minibot project_sample.launch